mitsutoshi/golife/README.md

 # golife

-Conway's Game of Life created in golang.
+This is Conway's Game of Life written in golang.

 It can run on the terminal.